All posts

 Growing food for BLW

-If you have any outdoor space, growing a few crops timed to your baby's solids window is one of the most rewarding things you can do.
+If you have any outdoor space, growing a few crops timed to your baby's solids window is genuinely worth doing.
 Homegrown food is fresher, more nutritious, and you control exactly what goes on it.
 SowAndSpoon calculates what to plant based on your baby's birthday so the harvest lands when they're ready.

 Disclaimer: This article is for informational purposes only and is not medical advice.
 Always consult your pediatrician before introducing new foods, especially allergens, or if your baby has a known allergy, medical condition, or was born prematurely.